-The Legislative Decree 97/2016 adopted the Freedom of Information Act, which redefines transparency as a means of protecting citizens' rights and promoting the participation of those concerned in administrative affairs.
+The Freedom of Information Act (law on freedom of information) was adopted with Legislative Decree 97/2016, which redefines transparency as an instrument for protecting citizens' rights and promoting the participation of interested parties in administrative activities.

-The new standard recognizes every citizen the right to access all data, documents and information held by public administrations without the need to be in charge of legally relevant situations.
+The new law recognizes the right of every citizen to access all data, documents and information held by public administrations, without the need to be the owner of legally relevant situations.

-The request for access is free of charge, except for the repayment of the cost actually incurred and documented by the PA for the reproduction of data or documents on media.
+The request for access is free, except for the reimbursement of the cost actually incurred and documented by the PA for the reproduction of data or documents on material supports.

-The instance must identify the data, documents or information in the possession of the requested Administration.
+The instance must identify the data, documents or information in possession of the Administration requested.

-- the office that holds the data, documents or information
+- to the office that holds the data, documents or information

-- the Public Relations Office (URP, mail: firstname.lastname@example.org - PEC: email@example.com)
+- to the Public Relations Office (URP, mail: firstname.lastname@example.org - PEC: email@example.com)

-- by mail or fax at the offices indicated above, together with an unauthorized photostatic copy of a document of the identity of the subscriber, or directly from such offices;
+- by post or fax to the offices indicated above, together with an unauthenticated photocopy of an identity document of the subscriber, or directly to these offices;

 - signed by digital signature or qualified electronic signature;